CTU-IIG/thermocam-pcb/README.md

 # thermocam-pcb
-Tool for measuring temperature of PCB board with WorksWell thermo camera.
+Tool for measuring temperature of PCB board with WorksWell thermal camera.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**